nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 and a GIN index.

 The type and tags of a DCB event are prefixed and concatenated into a ``tsvector`` string.
-A set of DCB query items is similarly compounded into a logical ``tsquery`` that expresses the DCB query logic.
+A set of DCB query items is similarly compounded into a ``tsquery`` that expresses the DCB query logic.
 Database functions for appending and selecting events are defined, and a custom composite type is defined for efficiently sending an array of DCB events to the database.